 A Swedish Massage uses cream or oil to glide over the muscle layers – whether that be on a superficial layer (light pressure) or a deeper layer (firm pressure).
 There may also be kneading of the muscles, vibration or percussion to stimulate the muscles, and passive and/or active joint movements.
 All of these techniques serve to increase circulation of blood and lymph, soften and relax the tissues, reduce cortisol levels in the body, and provide a generalized sense of relaxation.

 Cupping has a rich history originally from Chinese medicine.
+Cupping uses specially designed cups to create a suction which increases blood flow to designated areas.
 It has been adopted here in the US and made popular recently in the 2016 Rio Olympics by Michael Phelps and other Olympic athletes donning the cupping "bruises" before their events.
 Though they look like bruises, cupping does not actually break capillaries.
 The marks are old blood often full of metabolic waste brought to the surface of the skin to then be carried off by the lymphatic and circulatory systems.
 I find cupping to be particularly helpful in breaking up scar tissue, bringing blood flow to chronicly tight muscles, loosening up fascia, and pre and post sporting events.

 Consciously working with the pattern, speed, and depth of breath can be life changing.
 We rarely take notice of our breath much less make a practice of it.
 I use guided breathwork techniques for relaxation, meditation, invigoration, and somato-emotional connection and release.
 Guided patterns inlcude the box breath (also known as the Navy Seal breath), meditative breathing, Kundalini Yoga's breath of fire, adaptations of the Win Hof method, and a vigorous 3-step breath pattern intended to move and clear stuck energy.